Policy statement

 Choice

 Please read this Privacy Policy carefully.
-You do not have to provide personal information to us, however, if you do not, it may affect your use of this Siter the products and/or services offered on or through it.
+You do not have to provide personal information to us, however, if you do not, it may affect your use of this site, the products and/or services offered on or through it.

-Access Requests
+Access requests

 To request access to your personal information, please contact us using the details provided below.
 We will respond to your request within a reasonable period, usually within 30 days.

-Correction and deletion Requests
+Correction and Deletion Requests

 We will take reasonable steps to amend your information if it is inaccurate, out of date, incomplete, irrelevant, or misleading.